Romeo-CEO/intellifin-loan-management-system/docs/sprints/sprint-3-planning.md

 **Priority:** Critical
 **Assignee:** [To be assigned]

-**Description:** Implement the full application-to-approval workflow within the IntelliFin.LoanOriginationService.
-This includes the adaptive application forms, the Rules-Based Risk Grade calculation, and the Camunda workflow integration for approvals.
+**Description:** Implement the full application-to-approval workflow within the consolidated IntelliFin.LoanOriginationService.
+This includes adaptive application forms, Rules-Based Risk Grade calculation, and Camunda workflow integration for the complete origination process.

 **Acceptance Criteria:**
 - [ ] Dynamic loan application forms based on product type